 -

-Implementing NPS surveys involves strategic dissemination across various touchpoints in different healthcare settings, ensuring comprehensive feedback.
+Implementing NPS surveys involves strategic dissemination across various touchpoints in different healthcare settings, analyzing the NPS score and closing the feedback loop.

 -

 Zonka Feedback is an effective survey software for leveraging NPS in healthcare, offering advanced features for survey creation, data analysis, and actionable insights.
-You can schedule a demo or try for free to explore its features.
+You can schedule a demo to explore its features.

 Measure Patient Feedback and Satisfaction👩⚕️